kashmir96/osoappliance/content/directory/appliance-repair-technicians/service-plus-electrical.md

 categories: ["New Zealand"]
 tags: ["Queenstown"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-new-appliances/service-plus-electrical.webp
+ image: /img/laundryappliance/218.webp
- alt: 'Logo for Service Plus Electrical the New Zealand from Queenstown'
+ alt: 'NewZealand from servicepluselectrical'
 ---

 # Service Plus Electrical is an Appliance Repair Technician, New Appliances Company operating in Queenstown, New Zealand.